P-ks/Name-Generator/README.md

 # Name-Generator
-A Dynamic Name Creator Website made with help of Nodejs and EJS.
+A Dynamic Name Creator Website made using Nodejs and EJS.